About the club

 The original pavilion is lost to a wartime incendiary; rebuilt in 1947 by an architect-member, mostly with reclaimed wood.
 The bell from the old pavilion is salvaged and rings to this day.

-4. 1981
+4. 1986

-5. 2024
+5. 2009

-Refit & replant
+Refit & re-spring

-Acrylic court resurfaced, library refitted, kitchen garden brought back, and faster Wi-Fi than the kettle.
+Floors re-sprung, library refitted, kitchen garden brought back, and faster Wi-Fi than the kettle.
 The committee minutes from this year are, at last, kept in a spreadsheet.

 The full archive lives in the clubhouse library.
 Members are warmly invited to add to it.